A64 road: Leeds-York

 It crosses the River Wharfe south of the breweries of Samuel Smith and John Smith.
 Near to the right is Oxton Hall, home of Humphrey Smith.
 At Oxton the road rejoins the former route.
 On the eastbound side is the Total Bilbrough Filling Station, with the York East former Little Chef and Travelodge at the point where the Roman road (and Ebor Way) join from the west, briefly following the road.
 In February 2004, work began on a new £11 million flyover at the Colton Lane/Bilbrough Top junction, allowing for the closing of the central reserve.
 The central reserve had long been an accident blackspot, and residents of the local villages had campaigned for its closure.
-The flyover was opened on 9 June 2005 by Dr Stephen Ladyman.
+The flyover was opened on 9 June 2005 by Stephen Ladyman.
 The BP Bilbrough Top Service Station on the west-bound side was built as well, with a McDonald's.
 At the turn-off for Askham Richard, the road enters the City of York next to the Buckles Inn.
 On the left is Askham Bryan College (agricultural), then Copmanthorpe is on the right, followed by Bishopthorpe (where the Archbishop of York lives).
 There is a junction for York's northern bypass (A1237), which was built in the late 1980s, and on the left is Pike Hills golf club and Askham Bogs nature reserve where the road is followed by NCN 66.
 The East Coast Main Line (Selby Diversion) passes under the A1036 junction for York to the left.
 To the east of the junction, the former ECML (through Selby, now NCN 65) is crossed, south of York College.
 The road then crosses the River Ouse.
 The 9 mi £12 million dual carriageway York Bypass opened in April 1976.
 It passes under the B1222 and meets the A19 at the Fulford Interchange, near the headquarters of Persimmon plc, and is crossed by the Minster Way, then the Wilberforce Way.